pmtr2000/Project1/README.md

     detail product information and pricing.

 # Technology Used
-    - HTML, CSS, Bootstrap, Github and Wireframe
+    - HTML, CSS, Bootstrap, Github and Wireframe.

 # Future improvements
     - more detailed website with greater use of HTML markup features.